Memoirs of a Geisha (film): Casting

 Controversy arose due to the casting of the film, with all three main female roles going to non-Japanese actresses.
 Zhang Ziyi and Gong Li both held Chinese citizenship at the time of the film's production, whereas Michelle Yeoh is an ethnic Chinese from Malaysia.
 All three were already prominent actresses in Chinese cinema.
 The film's producers defended the position, stating that the main priorities in casting the three main roles were "acting ability and star power".
 Director Rob Marshall noted examples such as the Mexican actor Anthony Quinn being cast as a Greek man in Zorba the Greek.

 Opinion of the casting in the Asian community was mixed, with some finding the casting of Chinese actresses for Japanese roles offensive in the face of Japan's wartime atrocities in China and other parts of Asia.
-The Chinese government canceled the film's release because of such connections, and a website denounced Zhang Ziyi as an "embarrassment to China."
+The Chinese government canceled the film's release because of such connections, and a website denounced Zhang Ziyi as an "embarrassment to China".

 In Japan, reception to the film was mixed.
-Some Japanese expressed offence at the three main female roles being played by Chinese actresses; others took issue with the portrayal of geisha in the film, deeming it inaccurate and Westernised.
+Some Japanese expressed offence at the three main female roles being played by Chinese actresses; others took issue with the portrayal of geisha in the film, deeming it inaccurate and Westernized.
 Japanese cultural expert Peter MacIntosh, who had advised on the film, expressed concern that it had not been made specifically for a Japanese audience, and that anyone knowledgeable about Japanese culture who saw the film would be "appalled".
 The film garnered only average box office success in Japan, despite being a high-budget film about Japanese culture.

 Other Asians defended the casting, including the film's main Japanese star Ken Watanabe, who said that "talent is more important than nationality."
 In defense of the film, Zhang Ziyi said:

 A director is only interested in casting someone he believes is appropriate for a role...regardless of whether someone is Japanese or Chinese or Korean, we all would have had to learn what it is to be a geisha, because almost nobody today knows what that means—not even the Japanese actors on the film.

 Geisha was not meant to be a documentary.
 I remember seeing in the Chinese newspaper a piece that said we had only spent six weeks to learn everything and that that was not respectful toward the culture.
 It's like saying that if you're playing a mugger, you have to rob a certain number of people.
 To my mind, what this issue is all about, though, is the intense historical problems between China and Japan.
 The whole subject is a land mine.
 Maybe one of the reasons people made such a fuss about Geisha was that they were looking for a way to vent their anger.

 Film critic Roger Ebert pointed out that the film was made by a Japanese-owned company, and that Gong Li and Zhang Ziyi outgrossed any Japanese actress even in the Japanese box office.